-The American Kennel Club mentions that over time licking has become a ritualized greeting for most dogs.
+Licking has become a ritualized greeting for most dogs.
 Just like wild dogs will lick pack members to welcome them back home, your German Shepherd may do the same every time you return to them.

 German Shepherds will sometimes lean on their owners as a sign of affection.
 It’s suggested that they may do this as a way of being protective.
 It can also display how much they trust you.

 5. Tail wagging